SPANISH NATIONALITY LAW 12/2015

 Law 12/2015 (finalized in October 2019)

-Spanish law 12/2015 allowed descendants of Sephardim to apply for nationality.
-According to the Spanish Ministry of Justice, more than 120,000 people have applied for nationality in this way.
-The period of validity of the law ended on October 1, 2019, although it is allowed to finalize the process to all those who had initiated their application.
-Therefore, if you started the process before this date, you can finish it.
+Spanish law 12/2015 allowed descendants of Sephardim to apply for citizenship.
+According to the Spanish Ministry of Justice, more than 120,000 people have applied for citizenship through this means.
+The law's term of validity ended on October 1, 2019, although all those who had started their application are allowed to complete the process.
+Therefore, if you started the process before this date, you will be able to complete it.

 01

-The norm makes it possible for the descendants of the Jews expelled from Spain in 1492 to acquire Spanish nationality, without the need for them to renounce their previous nationality and without the requirement of residence in Spain.
+Law 12/2015, on granting nationality to Sephardic Jews originating in Spain.
+The law makes it possible for descendants of Jews expelled from Spain in 1492 to acquire Spanish nationality, without the need for them to renounce their previous nationality and without requiring residence in Spain.

-This law was born with the objective of amending a historical debt with the Jews expelled from Spain.
+This law was created with the aim of redressing a historic debt owed to the Jews expelled from Spain.

 Allows you to maintain dual nationality.